Explore how I invest across private funds, direct investments, Bitcoin, and real estate — all guided by a philosophy of conviction and patience.

 Private Funds

-These are core vehicles I’ve created and committed capital to.
-Each reflects a thematic view, a trusted relationship, or a long-term thesis with asymmetric upside.
+These are core vehicles I’ve created and committed capital to; each built around a long-term thesis, a trusted relationship, or a strategic view of asymmetric opportunity.

 Soundview Equity Partners LP

-A concentrated, long-biased investment partnership that invests in growth-at-a-reasonable-price equities and select private companies with long-term tailwinds.
+A concentrated, long-biased investment partnership investing in growth-at-a-reasonable-price equities (GARP) and select private companies with enduring tailwinds.

 Soundview Asia Partners Holdings LP & II LP (website coming soon!)

-Private partnerships formed to co-invest with a B2C growth equity firm focused on high-growth technology and technology-enabled companies shaping the future of Southeast Asia’s economy.
+Private partnerships co-investing alongside a premier B2C growth equity firm shaping Southeast Asia’s digital economy.

 Soundview Life Science Innovation Fund LP (website coming soon!)